Nobiin language

-Nobiin, also known as Halfawi, Mahas, or Dongulawi, is a Northern Nubian language of the Nilo-Saharan language family.
+Nobiin, also known as Halfawi, Mahas, is a Nubian language of the Nilo-Saharan language family.
 "Nobiin" is the genitive form of Nòòbíí ("Nubian") and literally means "(language) of the Nubians".
 Another term used is Noban tamen, meaning "the Nubian language".

 At least 2500 years ago, the first Nubian speakers migrated into the Nile valley from the southwest.
 Old Nubian is thought to be ancestral to Nobiin.
 Nobiin is a tonal language with contrastive vowel and consonant length.
 The basic word order is subject–object–verb.